kenogihara/sentiment_analysis/README.md

 Notice the words in each graph.
 For the negative reviews, the most common words are "korral", "comte", "surveillance", etc...

-For the positive reviews, most frequently used words are "superb", "wave". "beautifully", "immaculate", etc...
+For the positive reviews, the most frequently used words are "superb", "wave", "beautifully", "immaculate", etc...

 It is important to note that these words don't really encapsulate ways in which hotels can improve upon their services.
 After all, what can a hotel do about "korral" or "surveillance"?
 What exactly about the surveillance causes such negative sentiment towards the hotel?
 We cannot determine specific ways to improve hotel services if we do not understand the context of the reviews that contain words such as "surveillance."

 ### Concordance

 NLTK's **concordance** function shows the context of a specified word within the text.
-For example, I'd have a better understanding of people's bad experiences at hotels if I use the keyword, "bad".
-This is what I will do in this section.
+For example, if there was a customer that said, "The waiter was nice but the food was terrible and oversalted", applying the concordance function on the word "terrible" will return the words surrounding "terrible."

+Without concordance, I would not know what the customer is talking about.
+Are they talking about a terrible experience at the pool?
+Terrible sleeping experience or customer service?
+This is where the NLTK's concordance function comes in handy.

 **Step 1:** I first define `get_concordance_text` function that has two parameters: `text_blob` and `word`.
-It returns a string that contains every occurrence of the keyword and its context.
+It returns a string that contains every occurrence of the keyword and its context, but *excluding* the word itself.
+Why?
+The point of concordance is to determine the context of a commonly used word, which is more meaningful (in this case) than knowing the common word itself.
 The function is shown below:

 ```py
 def get_concordance_text(text_blob, word):